RokRage/Mouse-Smoothly/README.md

 Identifiers and Permissions
 ---------------------------
-- Bundle identifier placeholder: `com.your-domain.Mouse-Smoothly` (set in the Xcode project and `Mouse Smoothly/Info.plist`).
-Replace `com.your-domain` with your domain before distributing.
+- Bundle identifier: `com.rokrage.Mouse-Smoothly` (set in the Xcode project and `Mouse Smoothly/Info.plist`).
+If you fork or rename, update it consistently.
-- Launch-at-login helper writes `~/Library/LaunchAgents/com.your-domain.mousesmoothly.plist`.
+- Launch-at-login helper writes `~/Library/LaunchAgents/com.rokrage.mousesmoothly.plist`.
 If you change the bundle ID domain, update this to match.
 - The app requires Accessibility permission.
 On first launch it will guide the user to System Settings → Privacy & Security → Accessibility to enable the toggle.

 Developing and Running